Decades of product knowledge are walking out the door.

 Defines what Graybeard answers and how it shows up in the field.
 Keeps the product anchored to the technician on the ladder, not the slide deck in the boardroom.

-Free for technicians and the people who own the systems they install.
+Free for the techs in the field and the people who run the buildings they keep working.
 Always.